flytreeleft/nexus3-keycloak-plugin/README.md

 you should create some new roles in Nexus3, becuase the new version of the plugin supports to map the **Realm-Roles**, **Client-Roles** and **Realm-Groups** of Keycloak to the Nexus3 roles.

-But don't worry about your data or the existing role mappings, they will still work well.
+But don't worry about your data or the existing role-mappings, they will still work well.
 The latest version of the plugin is compatible with the old version.
 In the new version, the original Keycloak role/group name will be prepended with `RealmRole:` (If it's a Realm-Role), `ClientRole:` (If it's a Client-Role) or `RealmGroup:` (If it's a Realm-Group).